MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 6. Click **Close**.

 Provisioning may take from a few hours up to 72 hours, depending on the size of your tenant.
 Once provisioning of a satellite location has completed, you will recieve an email confirmation.
-When the new geo location appears in blue on the map on the **Geo locations** tab in the OneDrive admin center, you can proceed to set users' preferred data location to that geo-location.
+When the new geo location appears in blue on the map on the **Geo locations** tab in the OneDrive admin center, you can proceed to set users' preferred data location to that geo location.

 > [!IMPORTANT]
-> Your new satellite geo location will be set up with default settings.
-This will allow you to configure that geo location as appropriate for your local compliance needs.
+> Your new satellite location will be set up with default settings.
+This will allow you to configure that satellite location as appropriate for your local compliance needs.

 ## Setting users’ preferred data location
 <span id="_Setting_a_User's" class="anchor"><span id="_Toc508109326" class="anchor"></span></span>

-Once you enable the needed data locations, you can update your user accounts to use the appropriate data location.
-We recommend that you set a preferred data location for every user, even if that user is staying in the default data location.
+Once you enable the needed satellite locations, you can update your user accounts to use the appropriate preferred data location.
+We recommend that you set a preferred data location for every user, even if that user is staying in the central location.

 > [!TIP]
-> We recommend that you begin validations with a test user or small group of users before rolling out Multi-Geo capabilities to your broader organization.
+> We recommend that you begin validations with a test user or small group of users before rolling out multi-geo to your broader organization.

 In AAD there are two types of user objects: cloud only users and synchronized users.
 Please follow the appropriate instructions for your type of user.

 ### Synchronize user’s Preferred Data Location using AD Connect

-If your company’s users are synchronized from an on-premises Active Directory (AD) system to Azure Active Directory (AAD), their PreferredDataLocation must be populated in AD and synchronized to AAD.
+If your company’s users are synchronized from an on-premises Active Directory system to Azure Active Directory, their PreferredDataLocation must be populated in AD and synchronized to AAD.
-Follow the process in [Azure AD Connect sync: Make a change to the default configuration](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-change-the-configuration) to configure Preferred Data Location sync from on-premises AD to AAD.
+Follow the process in [Azure AD Connect sync: Make a change to the default configuration](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-change-the-configuration) to configure Preferred Data Location sync from on-premises Active Directory to Azure Active Directory.

 We recommend that you include setting the user’s Preferred Data Location as a part of your standard user creation workflow.

 > [!IMPORTANT]
-> For new users with no OneDrive provisioned, wait at least 24 hours after a user's PDL is synchronized to AAD for the changes to propagate before the user logs in to OneDrive for Business.
+> For new users with no OneDrive provisioned, wait at least 24 hours after a user's PDL is synchronized to Azure Active Directory for the changes to propagate before the user logs in to OneDrive for Business.
 (Setting the preferred data location before the user logs in to provision their OneDrive for Business ensures that the user’s new OneDrive will be provisioned in the correct location.)

 ### Setting Preferred Data Location for cloud only users

-If your company’s users are not synchronized from an on-premises Active Directory (AD) system to Azure Active Directory (AAD), meaning they are created in Office 365 or AAD, then PDL must be set using AAD PowerShell.
+If your company’s users are not synchronized from an on-premises Active Directory system to Azure Active Directory, meaning they are created in Office 365 or Azure Active Directory, then the PDL must be set using Azure Active Directory PowerShell.

 The procedures in this section require the [Microsoft Azure Active Directory Module for Windows PowerShell Module](https://www.powershellgallery.com/packages/MSOnline/1.1.166.0).
-If you already have AAD PowerShell installed, please ensure you update to the latest version.
+If you already have Azure Active Directory PowerShell installed, please ensure you update to the latest version.

 1. Open the Microsoft Azure Active Directory Module for Windows PowerShell.